2022 World Series of Darts Finals

 The 2022 Jack's World Series of Darts Finals was the eighth staging of the World Series of Darts Finals tournament, organised by the Professional Darts Corporation.
-The tournament took place at the AFAS Live, Amsterdam, Netherlands, from 16–18 September 2022.
+The tournament took place at the AFAS Live, Amsterdam, Netherlands, from 16 to 18 September 2022.
 It featured a field of 24 players.

 Jonny Clayton was the defending champion, after beating Dimitri Van den Bergh 11–6 in the 2021 final.
 However, he lost 8–11 to Dirk van Duijvenbode in the semi-finals.

 Gerwyn Price won his second World Series Finals title, defeating van Duijvenbode 11–10 in the final.

 Prize money

 The prize money remained the same as the previous year.

 Qualification

 The top eight players from the six World Series events were seeded for this tournament.